Containerised shipping amounts to more than $4 trillion industry with around 130 million containers being used for sending out various shipments.

 According to a press release by MSC, “TRAXENS provides shippers with an Internet-connected device to permanently fix on dry cargo containers.
 This transforms the container into a smart, connected object which collects and communicates real-time data on its position, its movements, its temperature, its humidity level or its shocks and vibrations.”

-Maersk, MSC and CMA CGM the three container shipping giants have come together to establish the Digital Container Shipping Association back in April 2019 for ensuring ongoing researches and continued collaboration in the creation of technology-enabled solutions in the container shipping sector.
+Maersk, MSC and CMA CGM the three giants of the container shipping industry have come together to establish the Digital Container Shipping Association back in April 2019 for ensuring ongoing researches and continued collaboration in the creation of technology-enabled solutions in the container shipping sector.

 Competitions to transform Containers in Smart